snowmeltarcade/projectbirdracing/documentation/technical_architecture/shared_classes.md

 ## Window Manager

 Application windows will be managed here.

 A separate console window will also be created to display any output from the standard streams.

+A window will have a title and a size.
+If the window is full screen, the resolution will be the window size.
+If the window is not full screen, the window position will start centered in the screen.

+The window loop will be handled by a `window` class.
+The window exit event will be passed to the game manager, which will then request the game manager to exit.

 ## Network Manager